xquagent/ultimate-sub/README.md

 # Ultimate Sub

-This is the first starter scaffold for a bookmark-loaded Bondage Club mod.
+Bookmark-loaded Bondage Club mod.

 ## What it does now

 - Adds an `Ultimate Sub` entry under `Profile > Preferences > Extensions`.
-- Opens a basic settings menu.
+- Opens an owner-led settings menu.
 - Stores simple local settings in the browser.
-- Includes one self-only character action: kneel / stand.
+- Adds owner controls for Training, wardrobe, UltraBC escape tools, RP arousal, tasks, logs, and the Slim Lock Collar.
-- Adds an opt-in owner gate for ULTRAbc escape tools.
+- Adds a custom Slim Lock Collar item with an owner-only collar menu and shock discipline modes.

 ## ULTRAbc owner gate